RAF Langar: USAAF use

 In November 1943 Langar was transferred to the USAAF Ninth Air Force as a troop carrier group base.
 Langar was known as USAAF Station AAF-490 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
 Its USAAF Station Code was "LA".

 435th Troop Carrier Group

-The 435th Troop Carrier Group arrived at Langar on 3 November 1943 from Baer AAF Indiana with four squadrons of 56 C-47s.
+The 435th Troop Carrier Group arrived at Langar on 3 November 1943 from Baer AAF Indiana with four squadrons of 56 Douglas C-47 Skytrains.
 Operational squadrons of the group were: